-- e.
-Supplement the BWC with a traditional digital audio recording device when feasible. - 3.
-Once the BWC is activated to record an interaction, it shall remain on until the event has ended. - a.
+- Once the BWC is activated to record an interaction, it shall remain on until the event has ended. - a.
 If it becomes necessary to turn off the BWC prior to the conclusion of a recorded incident the participant will verbally record the reason prior to the deactivation if it is safe and practical to do so. - 4.
-When participants are interacting with victims, witnesses and others from the community who request not to be recorded, participants shall: - a.
+When participants are interacting with victims, witnesses and others from the community who request not toto no longer be recorded, participants shall: - a.
 Use discretion in balancing the value of obtaining a recording with the victim's, witness' or community member's reluctance to provide information while being recorded. - b.
 If the suspect of a crime is present, the participant shall not turn off the BWC. - c.
 If the participant decides to deactivate the BWC at the request of a victim, witness or community member, the participant shall verbally record the reason prior to the deactivation.
-Additionally, the participant should attempt to record the victim's/witness'/community member's refusal to being recorded. - 5.
-Participants are not expected to record casual interactions with the public, such as exchanging pleasantries, providing directions, or while attending community meetings.
-Additionally, participants are not required to activate their BWC during non-law enforcement activities such as breaks, directing traffic, crime scene processing, remaining on an accident scene waiting for a tow truck, etc. Participants are allowed to turn off ("power down") the camera when entering a restroom or locker room. - 6.
-Participants who inadvertently fail to activate their BWC at the onset of an incident that requires recording shall activate the BWC as soon as it is practical and safe to do so. - a.
+Additionally, the participant should attempt to record the victim's/witness'/community member's refusal request to no longer being recorded. - 5.
+Participants are not expected to record casual interactions with the public, such as exchanging pleasantries, providing directions, or while attending community meetings, as this is not considered "law enforcement activity" for purposes of this policy.
+Additionally, participants are not required to activate their BWC during other non-law enforcement activities such as breaks, directing traffic, crime scene processing, remaining on an accident scene waiting for a tow truck, etc. Participants are allowed to turn off ("power down") the camera when entering a restroom or locker room. - Participants who inadvertently fail to activate their BWC at the onset of an incident that requires recording shall activate the BWC as soon as it is practical and safe to do so. - a.
 If a participant inadvertently fails to activate, interrupts or deactivates their BWC during any portion of a situation that requires recording, the participant shall notify their supervisor as soon as possible.
 The reason for inadvertently failing to record a required incident shall be documented via an email to their supervisor and the MVSA.
-In cases which require a police report, the participant shall document in the report the reason they inadvertently failed to record the entire incident.
+In cases which require a police report, the participant shall document in the report the reason they inadvertently failed to record the entire incident. - a.b.
+The failure to activate a BWC consistent with this policy, inadvertently or otherwise, is considered a serious violation of operating procedures.